saulpierotti/markdown_notebook/ADS.md

 	* No need to evaluate a branch that will lead to a worse solution than those I already found
 * In general I need an initial solution to be used as a first $z^*$
 	* I can choose it randomly or with heuristics

+# Exam info
+* Exam will be written, but you can do oral if you want